from a handpicked tutor in LIVE 1-to-1 classes

-Inverse sine is one of the inverse trigonometric functions and it is written as sin-1x and is read as "sin inverse of x".
-It is also known as arcsin (x).
-We have 6 inverse trigonometric functions such as
+Inverse sine is one of the inverse trigonometric functions and it is written as sin-1x and is read as "sin inverse x".
+It is also written as arcsin (x) (read as 'arc sine x').
+Please note that sin-1x (sin inverse x) is not the same as (sin x)-1 (reciprocal of sin x which is csc x).
+We have 6 inverse trigonometric functions such as:

 - arcsin x = sin-1x = inverse of sin x